Gas Mileage Calculator – Estimate Fuel Economy

 Try our fuel economy conversion calculators to convert mpg to L/100km or km/L.

-To use this formula the distance driven in miles and the fuel consumed will be needed.
+To use this formula, you need to know the distance driven in miles and the amount of fuel consumed.

 Start by filling up the tank in your vehicle completely.
 Make sure you record the odometer reading before you leave the gas station.